Maximal-K/Paper_Review_Wu18_CL/README.md

 # Wu11-VTC

 This code collection reproduces part of the images and Table 2 in the paper "A Tight Lower Bound on the Gaussian Q -Function With a Simple Inversion Algorithm, and an Application to Coherent Optical Communications”.
-The detailed information is on the website "https://ieeexplore.ieee.org/document/8353222".
+Detailed information about the paper is on the website "https://ieeexplore.ieee.org/document/8353222".